 Spicy Pineapple Slaw

-Healthy potluck recipes for work are key if you don't want to put your colleagues in a food coma.
+Healthy potluck recipes for work are key if you don't want to put your friends and family in a food coma.
 This fiery slaw fits the bill perfectly.
-Pineapple and jalapeno add an intriguing sweet-spicy interplay to traditional coleslaw, and you can toss it together before you leave the house.
+Pineapple and jalapeño add an intriguing sweet-spicy interplay to traditional coleslaw, and you can toss it together before you leave the house.

 These vibrant bars temper tangy lemon with sweet, gooey medjool dates.
 Keep them in the baking dish for easy transport to the potluck.